The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-Here, we employ our framework applied to the massive-neutrino and variable-$\sigma_8$ simulations to perform, for the first time, a shape analysis in configuration space for the 3PCF.
-Notice that in our case, this analysis is meaningful not only for the connected 3PCF but also for the reduced 3PCF, since the latter is also impacted, albeit indirectly, by variations in $\sigma_8$ within our framework.
-Indeed, for a fixed minimum halo mass, an increase (decrease) in $\sigma_8$ leads to a decrease (an increase) in the halo bias, which in turn has the effect of increasing (decreasing) the amplitude of $Q$ \footnote{At linear order, and neglecting non-local effects, the perturbative relation between the halo density contrast field $\delta_h$ and the underlying matter density contrast $\delta_m$ can be written as $\delta_h = b_1 \delta_m$, where the coefficient $b_1$ is called \textit{linear bias} \citep{Kaiser84, Bardeen86, ColeKaiser89, MoWhite96, ShethTormen99, Desjacques16_bias_rev}.
-The amplitude of the halo reduced 3PCF scales with the linear bias $b_1$ as $1/b_1$ \citep[see Eq.13 in][]{Gaztanaga09}.}.
+The Fourier-space analysis in \citet{Hahn20} proved that the additional shape information introduced by three-point statistics is promising in breaking this degeneracy, as it shows that the bispectrum exhibits a distinct triangle shape dependence for variations in $M_\nu$ compared to $\sigma_8$.
+We employed our framework applied to the massive-neutrino and variable-$\sigma_8$ simulations to perform a shape analysis in configuration space for the 3PCF for the first time.
+In our case, this analysis is meaningful not only for the connected 3PCF, but also for the reduced 3PCF, since the latter is also affected, albeit indirectly, by variations in $\sigma_8$ within our framework.
+For a fixed minimum halo mass, an increase (decrease) in $\sigma_8$ indeed leads to a decrease (an increase) in the halo bias, which in turn has the effect of increasing (decreasing) the amplitude of $Q$ \footnote{At linear order and neglecting nonlocal effects, the perturbative relation between the halo density contrast field $\delta_h$ and the underlying matter density contrast $\delta_m$ can be written as $\delta_h = b_1 \delta_m$, where the coefficient $b_1$ is called linear bias \citep{Kaiser84, Bardeen86, ColeKaiser89, MoWhite96, ShethTormen99, Desjacques16_bias_rev}.
+The amplitude of the reduced 3PCF of the halos scales with the linear bias $b_1$ as $1/b_1$ \citep[see Eq.13 in][]{Gaztanaga09}.}.